-Margaret has written Reports and submissions in quasi-legal and Corporate for her role as a Public policy and Social Justice Advocate.
+Margaret has written Reports and Submissions in Quasi-legal and Corporate for her role as a Public policy and Social Justice Advocate.

 She has written Poetry on and off for some years.

-She writes Short stories, Ad Hoc and Flash fiction and she is in the process of writing a Novel.
+She writes Poetry, Short stories, Ad Hoc and Flash fiction and she is in the process of writing a Novel.

 The brown-haired girl in a blue denim jacket picks up a piece of wood and playfully throws it to her dog.
 A shaggy spaniel in amber and white tones, wearing a red collar.